 Help stimulate the retail and wider business economy in Tunbridge Wells by offering ‘first hour free’ parking, or similar arrangements, in council owned car parks.
 During the recovery from Covid restrictions, this is even more critical.

 HEALTH AND WELLBEING

-Support improvements to public rights of way to ensure a better network of cycle and bridleway routes in our rural parishes.
+Support improvements to public rights of way to ensure a better network of cycle and bridleway routes in our towns, villages and rural parishes.

 Encourage the council to address the issue of airborne pollution and seek to find ways to improve air quality.

 Press for the continuation of the CCTV monitoring programme.
 This has made our streets safer, protected traders and enabled the police to obtain convictions for criminal offences.
 Seek a funding contribution from the police, as well as resisting any decisions taken by the council that put the financing of this at risk.

 Pressurise the council to continue with its community grants programme.
 Lobby for the council to continue to support Citizens Advice Tunbridge Wells & District, which may have to close without council funding.
 Support local community initiatives throughout the borough by making small grants that can help turn these initiatives into realities.

 Support the Amelia Scott cultural hub development, which is being partly funded by the Heritage Lottery Fund.
 This makes good use of the existing library, museum, and adult education centre buildings.

 Press for the regeneration of the remaining civic buildings, including the town hall, Assembly Hall Theatre and police station, to ensure they are preserved for the public benefit.
 Take soundings from the public concerning the future use of these buildings.